digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 # Description

-[OpenFaaS](https://docs.openfaas.com/) is an award-winning open source project that makes it easy for developers to deploy applications to Kubernetes in a Serverless-style.
-Any microservice, API, binary, or function can be packaged and deployed in a very short period of time.
-Once [a workload](https://docs.openfaas.com/reference/workloads/) is deployed via the OpenFaaS [CLI](https://docs.openfaas.com/cli/install/), API or UI metrics will be tracked and used to auto-scale your code in response to demand.
+[OpenFaaS](https://docs.openfaas.com/) is an open-source project that enables users to deploy applications to Kubernetes in a serverless style.
+It can package and deploy any micro-service, API, binary, or function.
+Once you deploy [a workload](https://docs.openfaas.com/reference/workloads/) via the [OpenFaaS CLI](https://docs.openfaas.com/cli/install/), it can auto-scale your code in response to user  demand based on API or UI metrics.

-OpenFaaS comes with built-in auto-scaling, [detailed metrics](https://docs.openfaas.com/architecture/metrics/) and [queue-processing](https://docs.openfaas.com/reference/async/).
-You can take advantage of pre-made functions from the Function, or a series of templates for Functions or Microservices covering a wide range of languages such as C#, Java, Go, Ruby, PHP, and more.
+OpenFaaS comes with built-in auto-scaling, [detailed metrics](https://docs.openfaas.com/architecture/metrics/), and [queue-processing](https://docs.openfaas.com/reference/async/).
+It also provides pre-made functions and a series of templates for languages such as C#, Java, Go, Ruby, and PHP,

-Your workloads can be accessed through the OpenFaaS gateway or triggered by a number of [event sources](https://docs.openfaas.com/reference/triggers/) such as Kafka, RabbitMQ, Redis and Cron.
+You can access your workloads through the OpenFaaS gateway and trigger them with [event sources](https://docs.openfaas.com/reference/triggers/) such as Kafka, RabbitMQ, Redis and Cron.

-The project is built around open interfaces that can be extended easily.
-Tutorials and guides can help you [enable TLS](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/), [setup custom domains](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/#20-ssl-and-custom-domains-for-functions), CI/CD, OAuth2, multi-user support, and many other features.
+OpenFaaS is built around extendable open interfaces, which allow you to [enable TLS](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/) and set up [custom domains](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/#20-ssl-and-custom-domains-for-functions), CI/CD, OAuth2, multi-user support, etc.

-You can find out more about OpenFaaS at <https://www.openfaas.com/> or take the [free workshop online](https://github.com/openfaas/workshop/).
+You can find out more about OpenFaaS at [the official website](https://www.openfaas.com/) or take the [free online workshop](https://github.com/openfaas/workshop/).

-Note: This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
+**Note:** This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).

-## Software included
+## Software Included

 | Package               | Application Version   |License                                                                                    |
 | ---| ---- | ------------- |